 Lesson 3: Our place in this expanding universe is unique enough to allow us to exist.

-This idea came about in 1929 when astronomer Edwin Hubble discovered that pretty much every galaxy around us is moving away from earth.
+This idea that the universe is still expanding came about in 1929.
+Astronomer Edwin Hubble discovered that pretty much every galaxy around us is moving away from earth.
 He also found that as they get further, the speed they travel is getting faster.
 The only explanation was that our universe is growing, and because it’s growing, scientists realized it must have been smaller at one time.

 From here, scientists could rewind the expansion of the universe all the way to the point when all the matter of the universe was tightly packed into a small area of unimaginably high density and temperature.
 They believe that an explosion or the Big Bang set the universe in motion.